 A laminectomy is a form of spinal decompression surgery.
 In this procedure, some or all of the lamina, which comprises the back of the spinal canal, is removed to alleviate nerve compression.

 The TOPS System is one spinal fusion alternative that creates a controlled range of spinal motion after laminectomy.
 Designed to be used for lumbar spinal stenosis and spondylolisthesis, this non-fusion implant can resolve pain and neurological symptoms without compromising spinal mobility.
+Patients also have far fewer restrictions on them during the TOPS recovery process when compared to spinal fusion.

 If you’re suffering from symptoms of spinal stenosis, contact a spine specialist in your area to learn about your treatment options.